Example Problems on Familywise Error

 García-Arenzana et al. (2014) tested associations of 25 dietary variables with mammographic density, an important risk factor for breast cancer, in Spanish women.
 They found the following results:

-\[\begin{array}{r l} \text{Dietary value} & p-\text{value}\\ \hline \text{Total calories <} & 0.001 \\ \text{Olive oil} & 0.008 \\ \text{Whole milk} & 0.039 \\ \text{White meat} & 0.041 \\ \text{Proteins} & 0.042 \\ \text{Nuts} & 0.06 \\ \text{Cereals and pasta} & 0.074 \\ \text{White fish} & 0.205 \\ \text{Butter} & 0.212 \\ \text{Vegetables} & 0.216 \\ \text{Skimmed milk} & 0.222 \\ \text{Red meat} & 0.251 \\ \text{Fruit} & 0.269 \\ \text{Eggs} & 0.275 \\ \text{Blue fish} & 0.34 \\ \text{Legumes} & 0.341 \\ \text{Carbohydrates} & 0.384 \\ \text{Potatoes} & 0.569 \\ \text{Bread} & 0.594 \\ \text{Fats} & 0.696 \\ \text{Sweets} & 0.762 \\ \text{Dairy products} & 0.94 \\ \text{Semi-skimmed milk} & 0.942 \\ \text{Total meat} & 0.975 \\ \text{Processed meat} & 0.986 \end{array}\]
+\[\begin{array}{r l} \text{Dietary value} & p-\text{value}\\ \hline \text{Total calories <} & 0.001 \\ \text{Olive oil} & 0.008 \\ \text{Whole milk} & 0.039 \\ \text{White meat} & 0.041 \\ \text{Proteins} & 0.042 \\ \text{Nuts} & 0.06 \\ \text{Cereals and pasta} & 0.074 \\ \text{White fish} & 0.205 \\ \text{Butter} & 0.212 \\ \text{Vegetables} & 0.216 \\ \text{Skimmed milk} & 0.222 \\ \text{Red meat} & 0.251 \\ \text{Fruit} & 0.269 \\ \text{Eggs} & 0.275 \\ \text{Blue fish} & 0.34 \\ \text{Legumes} & 0.341 \\ \text{Carbohydrates} & 0.384 \\ \text{Potatoes} & 0.569 \\ \text{Bread} & 0.594 \\ \text{Fats} & 0.696 \\ \text{Sweets} & 0.762 \\ \text{Dairy products} & 0.94 \\ \text{Semi-skimmed milk} & 0.942 \\ \text{Total meat} & 0.975 \\ \text{Processed meat} & 0.986 \end{array}\](a)

 By hand, apply the Benjamini-Hochberg Step-Up procedure to control the false discovery rate to be at most $\alpha = 0.25$ using the sorted raw p-values: reject each null hypothesis having $p_j \leq T_{BH}$, where

-\[\begin{align} T_{BH} & = \max \Big\{ p_{(j)} : p_{(j)} \leq \alpha \cdot j/k, 1 \leq j \leq k \Big\} & p_{(1)} \leq \dots \leq p_{(k)} \end{align}\] \[\begin{array}{c c c c} \text{Dietary Value} & \text{p-value} & \alpha & \text{Result} \\ \hline \text{processed meat} & 0.986 & 0.25 & \text{Fail to Reject} \\ \text{total meat} & 0.975 & 0.24 & \text{Fail to Reject} \\ \text{semi-skimmed milk} & 0.942 & 0.23 & \text{Fail to Reject} \\ \text{dairy produce} & 0.94 & 0.22 & \text{Fail to Reject} \\ \text{sweets} & 0.762 & 0.21 & \text{Fail to Reject} \\ \text{fats} & 0.696 & 0.2 & \text{Fail to Reject} \\ \text{bread} & 0.594 & 0.19 & \text{Fail to Reject} \\ \text{potatoes} & 0.569 & 0.18 & \text{Fail to Reject} \\ \text{carbohydrates} & 0.384 & 0.17 & \text{Fail to Reject} \\ \text{legumes} & 0.341 & 0.16 & \text{Fail to Reject} \\ \text{blue fish} & 0.34 & 0.15 & \text{Fail to Reject} \\ \text{eggs} & 0.275 & 0.14 & \text{Fail to Reject} \\ \text{fruit} & 0.269 & 0.13 & \text{Fail to Reject} \\ \text{red mead} & 0.251 & 0.12 & \text{Fail to Reject} \\ \text{skimmed milk} & 0.222 & 0.11 & \text{Fail to Reject} \\ \text{vegetables} & 0.216 & 0.1 & \text{Fail to Reject} \\ \text{butter} & 0.212 & 0.09 & \text{Fail to Reject} \\ \text{white fish} & 0.205 & 0.08 & \text{Fail to Reject} \\ \text{cereals and pasta} & 0.074 & 0.07 & \text{Fail to Reject} \\ \text{nuts} & 0.06 & 0.06 & \text{Reject} \\ \text{protiens} & 0.042 & 0.05 & \text{Reject} \\ \text{white meat} & 0.041 & 0.04 & \text{Reject} \\ \text{whole milk} & 0.039 & 0.03 & \text{Reject} \\ \text{olive oil} & 0.008 & 0.02 & \text{Reject} \\ \text{total calories} & 0.0000001 & 0.01 & \text{Reject} \\ \end{array}\]
+\[\begin{align} T_{BH} & = \max \Big\{ p_{(j)} : p_{(j)} \leq \alpha \cdot j/k, 1 \leq j \leq k \Big\} & p_{(1)} \leq \dots \leq p_{(k)} \end{align}\] \[\begin{array}{c c c c} \text{Dietary Value} & \text{p-value} & \alpha & \text{Result} \\ \hline \text{processed meat} & 0.986 & 0.25 & \text{Fail to Reject} \\ \text{total meat} & 0.975 & 0.24 & \text{Fail to Reject} \\ \text{semi-skimmed milk} & 0.942 & 0.23 & \text{Fail to Reject} \\ \text{dairy produce} & 0.94 & 0.22 & \text{Fail to Reject} \\ \text{sweets} & 0.762 & 0.21 & \text{Fail to Reject} \\ \text{fats} & 0.696 & 0.2 & \text{Fail to Reject} \\ \text{bread} & 0.594 & 0.19 & \text{Fail to Reject} \\ \text{potatoes} & 0.569 & 0.18 & \text{Fail to Reject} \\ \text{carbohydrates} & 0.384 & 0.17 & \text{Fail to Reject} \\ \text{legumes} & 0.341 & 0.16 & \text{Fail to Reject} \\ \text{blue fish} & 0.34 & 0.15 & \text{Fail to Reject} \\ \text{eggs} & 0.275 & 0.14 & \text{Fail to Reject} \\ \text{fruit} & 0.269 & 0.13 & \text{Fail to Reject} \\ \text{red mead} & 0.251 & 0.12 & \text{Fail to Reject} \\ \text{skimmed milk} & 0.222 & 0.11 & \text{Fail to Reject} \\ \text{vegetables} & 0.216 & 0.1 & \text{Fail to Reject} \\ \text{butter} & 0.212 & 0.09 & \text{Fail to Reject} \\ \text{white fish} & 0.205 & 0.08 & \text{Fail to Reject} \\ \text{cereals and pasta} & 0.074 & 0.07 & \text{Fail to Reject} \\ \text{nuts} & 0.06 & 0.06 & \text{Reject} \\ \text{protiens} & 0.042 & 0.05 & \text{Reject} \\ \text{white meat} & 0.041 & 0.04 & \text{Reject} \\ \text{whole milk} & 0.039 & 0.03 & \text{Reject} \\ \text{olive oil} & 0.008 & 0.02 & \text{Reject} \\ \text{total calories} & 0.0000001 & 0.01 & \text{Reject} \\ \end{array}\](b)

 By hand, apply the Benjamini-Hochberg Step-Up procedure to control the false discovery rate to be at most $\alpha = 0.25$ using the sorted raw p-values: reject each null hypothesis having $p_j^{adj} \leq \alpha$, where